 (6) The cancellation of the registration of a fine does not prevent a court officer from again registering the fine.

 [Section 41 amended by No. 3 of 2008 s.
-11.]
+11; No. 48 of 2012 s.
+43.]

-42. Notice of intention to suspend licences
+42. Notice of intention to enforce

-(1) When a fine is registered, the Registrar may issue a notice of intention to suspend licences.
+(1) When a fine is registered, the Registrar may issue a notice of intention to enforce.

-(2) A notice of intention to suspend licences must be served on the offender.
+(2) A notice of intention to enforce must be served on the offender.

-(3) A notice of intention to suspend licences must contain a statement to the effect that unless before a date specified in the notice (the due date) the amount owed is paid, the Registrar may make a licence suspension order in respect of the offender.
+(3) A notice of intention to enforce must contain a statement to the effect that unless before a date specified in the notice (the due date) the amount owed is paid, the Registrar —

+(a) may make a licence suspension order in respect of the offender; and

+(b) may issue an enforcement warrant in respect of the offender; and

+(c) may issue an order to attend for work and development to the offender; and

+(d) in some circumstances, may issue a warrant of commitment in respect of the offender.

-(4) The due date must not be earlier than 28 days after the date of issue of the notice of intention to suspend licences.
+(4) The due date must not be earlier than 28 days after the date of issue of the notice of intention to enforce.

-(5) A notice of intention to suspend licences must also —
+(5) A notice of intention to enforce must also —

-(a) state the date and time when the licence suspension order will have effect if it is made;
+(a) state the date and time when the licence suspension order will have effect if it is made; and